Having check box in the web interface for selecting multiple host and services

 Updated scriptalicious to 1.8.3, up from 1.8.2

-#4 Updated by TheFlyingCorpse about 5 years ago
+#4 Updated by TheFlyingCorpse over 5 years ago

 - Subject changed from aving check box in the web interface for selecting multiple host and services to Having check box in the web interface for selecting multiple host and services

 - % Done changed from 30 to 50

 - Estimated time changed from 12.00 to 20.00